 GIS mapping of soil

 Producing soil maps is absolutely essential.
-The importance of maps lies in the fact that they are a guide for decision makers and workers in agricultural lands to ensure a good use of these lands.
-Soil mapping depends on digital terrain model (DTM) to construct relation between landform and soil.
-Field work and laboratory analysis with special reference to soil constrains were the main targets to reach land evaluation and land suitability goals.
-Land capability and suitability maps are confirmed with the mapping units on the physiographic map for producing the productivity map using several automated models such as microLIES, ALSE, ALES and others.
+The importance of maps lies in the fact that they are a guide for decision-makers and workers in agricultural lands to ensure good use of these lands.
+Soil mapping depends on a digital terrain model (DTM) to construct a relation between landform and soil.
+Fieldwork and laboratory analysis with special reference to soil constraints the main targets to reach land evaluation and land suitability goals.
+Land capability and suitability maps are confirmed with the mapping units on the physiographic map for producing the productivity map using several automated models such as microLIES, ALSE, ALES, and others.
 For example, ALES is used in arid and semi-arid regions to estimate the agriculture land evaluation whereas it is linked directly to its relational database and coupled indirectly with a GIS through the loosely coupled strategy.

 The land use land cover (LULC) classification

-There is a continuing demand for accurate and up-to date land use/land cover information for any kind of sustainable development program where land use/land cover serves as one of the major input criteria.
-As a result, the importance of properly mapping land use/land cover and its change as well as updating it through time has been acknowledged by various research workers for decision making activities; as for example, application of land cover change in urban environment by Deng et al., (2005).
+There is a continuing demand for accurate and up-to-date land use/land cover information for any kind of sustainable development program where land use/land cover serves as one of the major input criteria.
+As a result, the importance of properly mapping land use/land cover and its change as well as updating it through time has been acknowledged by various research workers for decision-making activities, as for example, the application of a land cover change in an urban environment by Deng et al., (2005).

 Artificial intelligence (AI)